RezBuilds/sovereign/README.md

 For all Bitcoin software, it’s a particularly important security step to verify the release.
 This is done to ensure the installation file you download has not been compromised.
 Follow download instructions and use gpg in the terminal as instructed.

 ___
-# Install Ubuntu 22.04 LTS
+# Install Ubuntu 24.04 LTS
-I installed Ubuntu 22.04 LTS because at the time of install, the Tor project had not released support for Ubuntu 24.04 LTS.
+I installed Ubuntu 24.04 LTS as it's the latest stable LTS release, providing security updates until 2029.

 ## Deactivate Secure-Boot
 If repurposing an old Windows laptop, Deactivate Secure-Boot.